AqwamCreates/DataPredict/docs/API/Others/Tokenizer.md

 ### addAllItems()

-Adds tokenize all items in the item array.
+Tokenize all items in the item array.
 If an item already exists, then it will ignore that item.

 ```
 Tokenizer:addAllItems(itemArray: [])